Tackling Modern Slavery Statement

 Tackling Modern Slavery Statement for the financial year 2019/20

 As part of the overall commitment of Livewell Southwest in keeping people safe well and at home and consistent with local multi agency safeguarding policies and procedures and Section 54 of the Modern Slavery Act, Livewell Southwest has taken action to protect vulnerable people or those at risk of abuse.

-In relation to our supply chain formal assurance has been provided to Livewell Southwest by NHS supplies to confirm the action it takes to ensure human trafficking and modern slavery is not taking place within the supply chain.
-This is reviewed annually by Livewell Southwest and has been reviewed further within the last 12 months.
-Arrangements are also in place to seek assurance from other providers of services through our procurement process.
-Over the last 12 months there have been no incidents of modern slavery identified within our supply chain.
+In relation to our supply chain formal assurance has been provided by NHS supplies to confirm the action it takes to ensure human trafficking and modern slavery is not taking place within the supply chain.
+This continues to be reviewed annually by Livewell Southwest and has been reviewed further within the last 12 months.
+Arrangements also continue to be in place to seek assurance from other providers of services through our procurement process.
+Over the last 12 months there have been no incidents of modern slavery identified within our supply chain.’

-Within our leadership role with our community we have also sought assurances from our key statutory partners on their commitment to talking modern slavery.
+Within our leadership role with our community we have also sought assurances from our key statutory partners on their commitment to tackling modern slavery.